faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red; margin-left:-30px;">[Doctrine:1a] Even if Joseph had obtained historical facts from local libraries or community conversations—for which there is no substantiating evidence—the real issue still remains: Where did he get the deep and expansive doctrine taught in the Book of Mormon—much of which is contrary to the religious beliefs of his time?</span>

-The vast majority of the doctrine taught in the Book of Mormon appears to have had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see {{ link(text="Book of Mormon parallels to 1800s thought", path="/bom-parallels-to-1800s-thought/") }}).
+The vast majority of the doctrine taught in the Book of Mormon appears to have had close precursors, variants, or a deep foundation in, the theology and thought of the early 1800s (see [Book of Mormon parallels to 1800s thought](/bom-parallels-to-1800s-thought/)).
 Specific responses to the doctrines Callister advances below will help demonstrate how these purportedly unique doctrines may be found represented in the early 1800s cultural milieu.

 > <span style="color:red; margin-left:-30px;">[Doctrine:1b] For example, contemporary Christianity taught that the Fall was a negative, not a positive, step forward, as taught in the Book of Mormon (see 2 Nephi 2).</span>

-The concept of felix culpa was widely taught and expressed by many Christian thinkers {{ link(text="including Ambrose, Augustine, Aquinas, Wycliffe, Leibniz, and John Milton", path="/pre-1830-felix-cupa-fortunate-fall/") }} long before and also closely preceding the time of Joseph Smith.
+The concept of felix culpa was widely taught and expressed by many Christian thinkers [including Ambrose, Augustine, Aquinas, Wycliffe, Leibniz, and John Milton](/pre-1830-felix-cupa-fortunate-fall/) long before and also closely preceding the time of Joseph Smith.

 > <span style="color:red; margin-left:-30px;">[Doctrine:2a] Likewise, contrary to contemporary beliefs, the Book of Mormon refers to a premortal existence in Alma 13 (see Alma 13:1--11)</span>

-The author of the Book of Mormon refers to the premortal existence in almost {{ link(text="exactly the same fashion as preachers from that time", path="/premortal-existence-pre-1830s/") }}.
+The author of the Book of Mormon refers to the premortal existence in almost [exactly the same fashion as preachers from that time](/premortal-existence-pre-1830s/).

 >  <span style="color:red; margin-left:-30px;">[Doctrine:2b] ... and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).</span>